spotDL/spotify-downloader/Working Docs/workingDocs.md

 through some of the original spot-dl code by @ritek, he actually created abstract classes to enforce interfaces.
 Its a good idea.
 Plan to do the same.

-Interface enforcing abstract classes are a partial letdown, since you cant define the output, pass on docStrings or enforce input args but they do the work to an extent.
+Interface enforcing abstract classes are a partial letdown, since you can't define the output, pass on docStrings or enforce input args but they do the work to an extent.
 Can consider writing up a custom metaClass.
 The current metaClasses written up are at [Temp/interfaces.py](../Temp/interfaces.py).